Life cycle and pathogenicity of Entamoeba histolytica

 Species — histolytica

-Entamoeba histolytica is a protozoan endoparasite that inhabits the mucosa and submucosa layers of the human large intestine causing,dysentery and hepatic abscess.
+Entamoeba histolytica is protozoan endoparasite that inhabits the mucosa and submucosa layers of the human large intestine causing,dysentery and hepatic abscess.

 E. histolytica is cosmopolitan in distribution, but is more common in tropical and sub-tropical countries.
 In India it occasionally takes an epidemic form.
 It is estimated that about seven to eleven per cent of the population in India suffers from its infection